 What are Dental Bridges?

-How to Care for Dental Bridges
+How To Care For Dental Bridges

-Bridges should be cared for like they were your own natural teeth.
-Clean the bridge twice a day using a proxy brush and dental floss.
+Bridges should be cared for in the same manner as natural teeth.
+Clean the bridge twice daily using a proxy brush and dental floss.
 It’s also important to adequately brush dental bridges twice daily with a soft-bristle toothbrush and fluoride toothpaste.